bachard/2015-DL-practicalcourse/README.md

 My implementation makes it possible to use different optimisation algorithms.
 It uses climin to create the minibatches, uses climin gradient descent and rmsprop optimisers.
 L1 and L2 regularisation are also available.
 For early stopping, as in multiclass logistic regression implementation, I took inspiration from the early stopping mechanism proposed at http://deeplearning.net/tutorial/gettingstarted.html#opt-early-stopping.

-P15: Using 300 hidden units with tanh activation functions and rmsprop as the initial optimisation method, my implementation can achieve an error rate on the test set of about 2.5% (parameters: learning rate=0.05, batch size=200)
+P15: Using 300 hidden units with tanh activation functions and rmsprop as the initial optimisation method, my implementation can achieve an error rate on the test set of about 2.5% (parameters: tanh activation function, learning rate=0.05, batch size=200, no momentum).
+Comparing with the database of results found at http://yann.lecun.com/exdb/mnist/, my results seems coherent.

-P16:
+P16: The file activation_functions.png is a plot of the following functions. logistic sigmoid (theano.tensor.nnet.sigmoid, blue curve), varies from 0 to 1, very smooth at its inflection point 0. tanh f(x) = (theano.tensor.tanh, green curve), varies from -1 to +1, steepest than sigmoid at its inflection point 0. rectified linear neurons f(x)=max(0,x), using softplus function as approximation (we need the activation function to be differentiable) (theano.tensor.nnet.softplus, red curve), strictly increasing convex function, varies from 0 to +inf.
+The derivative of the softplus function is the sigmoid function.
+These three functions do not have the same variation domain, smoothness nor same shape in the case of softplus, thus it will influence weights initialization.
+Say we choose to initialize weights for activation function tanh with values chosen uniformly at random in the range [-a:a] (the tanh function being symmetric).
+Then for activation function sigmoid, as the variation domain is smaller and the curve smoother, we should spread the initial weights even more, so choose a range like [-delta*a:delta*a], delta > 1.
+According to the MLP tutorial (https://http://deeplearning.net/tutorial/mlp.html), we should initialize the weights with values chosen uniformly at random in the range [sqrt(-6./(n_in+n_hidden)):sqrt(6./(n_in+n_hidden))], and then choose choose delta=4 for sigmoid activation function.
+The softplus function as a totally different shape compared to the two previous ones, as it is unbounded when values goes to infinity.
+Thus to prevent activation values to grow too much, we should break the symmetry and initialize the weights with values chosen uniformly at random in a range like [-delta*a:1/delta*a].
+Testing my implement with choosing delta=4 for softplus activation function with the previous rule seems efficient.
+Concerning data preprocessing, we can suppose that centering the data around 0 in the case of a tanh activation function could be a efficient as the tanh function is an odd function.
+However, implementing this data preprocessing idea does not give better results than without data preprocessing (thus I do not use it in the following).

-P19: Using RMSProp with learning rate = 0.004,  momentum = 0.001, batch size=100, we can achieve an error rate on test set of about 2%, with minimal error rate on validation set of less than 1.8%.
+P19: Using RMSProp with tanh activation function, learning rate = 0.004,  momentum = 0.001, batch size=100, we can achieve an error rate on test set of about 2%, with minimal error rate on validation set of less than 1.8%.